York city walls

 York has, since Roman times, been defended by walls of one form or another.
 To this day, substantial portions of the walls remain, and York has more miles of intact wall than any other city in England.
 They are known variously as York City Walls, the Bar Walls and the Roman walls (though this last is a misnomer as very little of the extant stonework is of Roman origin, and the course of the wall has been substantially altered since Roman times).
-The walls are generally 13 feet (4m) high and 6 feet (1.8m) wide.
+The walls are generally 13 ft high and 6 ft wide.
+They are the longest town walls in England.

 History

 Roman walls

 The original walls were built around 71 AD, when the Romans erected a fort (castra) occupying about 50 acres or 21.5 hectares near the banks of the River Ouse.
 The rectangle of walls was built as part of the fort's defences.
 The foundations and the line of about half of these Roman walls form part of the existing walls, as follows: